Thehedgeh0g/web-2023/README.md

 # web-2023

-# It's a small blog-site for
+# It's a small blog-site for web course